-Interested private and non-profit housing providers, developers and other stakeholders can request to be added to the Region's AHIP Registry by completing the online registration form.
+Interested private and non-profit housing providers, developers and other stakeholders can request to be added to the Region's AHIP Registry by completing the online registration form at durham.ca/AHIP.

 Registered applicants will receive updates and information regarding upcoming Calls for Applications.
-Program updates will be communicated through the At Home Incentive Program website.
+Program updates will be communicated through the AHIP website.

-For more information on the program, contact the Housing Services Division.
+For more information on the program, contact the Housing Services Division or Planning Division.